-Brightside Nursery & Infant School Council is made up of 10 pupils from year 1 and year 2.
+Brightside Nursery Infant School Council is made up of 9 pupils from year 1 and year 2.
+Two reception children also join in the spring term.
 In the autumn term, every pupil votes for who they would like to be a council member from each class.
 The votes are then counted and the School Council is formed.
-The School Council meet every few weeks with Mr Smith to discuss current school issues.
+The School Council meet every two weeks with Miss Fidler to discuss current school issues.
 They then report issues and discussions back to their classes every two weeks in class council.

-Here are our new members of the School Council for 2018/19 and these are some of the projects that they have been involved in.
+Here are some of the projects that the School Council have been involved in during 2018/19.

 Autumn 1 - The school council thought about how they could raise money at Harvest Time.
 They decided to have a food collection and donate it to The Cathedral Archer Project to help people who are homeless.